wrtcd/California-Temperature-And-Precipitation/README.md

 - `temp_max.xls`: Monthly maximum temperature (°C)
 - `precipitation.xls`: Monthly total precipitation (mm)

-All files include aggregated values across the state, organized to support longitudinal analysis and integration with geospatial datasets.
+All files contain statewide aggregated monthly values.

+## Data Sources

+Data were obtained from the [NOAA National Centers for Environmental Information (NCEI) – Climate at a Glance (CAG)](https://www.ncei.noaa.gov/access/monitoring/climate-at-a-glance/statewide/time-series).
+The tool allows users to generate time series of temperature and precipitation statistics by state and time period.

 ## Purpose

-This dataset supports research on climate variability and its impact on ecological systems, agricultural productivity, and fire risk.
-It can be used for time series analysis or integrated with satellite-based indicators for broader environmental assessments.
+This dataset supports research on climate variability and its impact on ecological systems, agriculture, and fire risk.
+It is intended for integration with geospatial datasets and time series models.

-## Research Context
+## Applications

-The data in this repository is part of a broader effort to create open, reproducible resources for environmental modeling and decision support tools.
-It directly supports research activities aligned with national interests such as:

-- Drought and wildfire risk modeling
+- Drought and wildfire trend analysis
-- Land-climate interaction analysis
+- Climate impact studies on agriculture and ecosystems
+- Integration with satellite data for multi-factor environmental modeling
-- Regional climate adaptation planning
+- Long-term monitoring and regional climate assessments

-## National Interest Statement

-As part of my EB-2 NIW endeavor, this repository contributes to research that informs climate resilience strategies and environmental decision-making in the United States.
-The work emphasizes the importance of open, accessible, and scientifically robust datasets to support U.S. sustainability and disaster response goals.

 ## Temporal Coverage

 - Period: January 2001 – December 2023
-- Interval: Monthly
+- Frequency: Monthly

 ## License